MintyU/test-bot/README.md

 ### <Commands>

-- ping pong
+- !ping

-  - If you type 'ping', Bot will reply with 'Pong!'
+  - If you type `!ping`, Bot will reply with 'Pong!'

+- !server

+	- If you type `!server`, Bot will give you informations about Server</br>(Server name, Total members)

+- !avatar

+  - If you type `!avatar`(without tag), Bot will give your avatar image link </br>
+  If you type `!avatar @someone @someoneElse @...`, Bot will give you their avatar image links